marcingolenia/blog/content/blog/2023-12-23-fsharp_hateoas.md

 These are the key differences I can see.

-### 5.1 Where to go from here?
+### Where to go from here?
-If what I presented got Your attention then You should definitely check "Crafting domain driven web APIs" By Julien Topçu [3] excellent talk.
+If what I presented got your attention then you should definitely check "Crafting domain driven web APIs" By Julien Topçu [3] excellent talk.
 He uses Kotlin and spring on the slides, but this shouldn't be a problem.
-Also spring documentation [4] is an excellent resource where You can find a lot of good stuff about HATEOAS even if You are not using spring.
+Also spring documentation [4] is an excellent resource where you can find a lot of good stuff about HATEOAS even if you are not using spring.

 # References
 - [1] RESTful Web Services Cookbook, Subbu Allamaraju, O'Reilly 2010.
 Chapter 14, Enabling Discovery.